josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - If LLM code was better than human code, we could logically expect the people who care most about quality to be happiest about it.
 But they aren't.

 Think about it: if LLM code was reliably of higher quality than human code, then LLMs would be making software more accessible, more maintainable, more performant, more usable, and more reliable.
-And the people who care about those things would be _absolutely thrilled_ about it!
+And I promise you: the people who care about those things would be _absolutely thrilled_ about that!

 Accessibility advocates, open source maintainers, performance engineers, UX workers, reliability engineers, support teams, QA—we could expect them all to be _elated_, if LLMs were actually moving the metrics they care about.

 But that's pretty much the opposite of what's happening, as far as I can tell.

-Instead, everywhere I look, specialized craftspeople are overwhelmingly _burned out_ from fighting a losing fight to get people to _care_—a fight that is, in many ways, harder than ever now.
+Instead, everywhere I look, specialized craftspeople are overwhelmingly _burned out_ from fighting a losing fight to get people to _care_—a fight that is, in many ways, harder now than ever.

-I've lost track of how many exceptional developers have said feel like they're being driven out of the industry because, essentially, they didn't stop caring when everybody else seemed to.
+I've lost track of how many exceptional developers have said they feel like they're being driven out of the industry because, essentially, they didn't stop caring when everybody else seemed to.

 <CalloutPlusQuote>

-If LLMs were actually writing such good code, we'd have better software by now.
+If LLMs were actually writing such good code, we'd be seeing better software by now.

 </CalloutPlusQuote>

 But we don't.
-In fact, most people would agree software largely seems worse than ever.
+In fact, most people seem to agree it's worse than ever.
 Across the board, the best software seems to have gotten worse, while bad software has proliferated tenfold.

 ### Reductionism